webcompere/system-stubs/README.md

 #### Using `SystemErr`, `SystemOut` and `SystemErrAndOut`

-The methods on the facade provide some useful shortcuts, but there are also the classes `SystemOut` and `SystemErr` which can be instantiated with the relevant `Output` types of `NoopStream`, `DisallowWriteStream` or `TapStream`.
-They default to using `TapStream`.
-All of these objects provide functions for getting the text that arrived at the stream, sliced into lines or whole.
+The methods on the facade provide some useful shortcuts, but there are also the classes `SystemOut` and `SystemErr` which can be used independently.

+##### Providing a Single Output Target

+When creating a `SystemOut` object, its constructor can be passed the relevant `Output` types of `NoopStream`, `DisallowWriteStream` or `TapStream`.
+The default is `TapStream`.

+Once output has been captured, all of the objects provide functions for getting the text that arrived at the stream, sliced into lines or whole.

 You can plug in an alternative output by implementing your own `Output` subclass.